Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pumpkin-patrol/_index.md

 It ended up becoming a very simple game with cute art, yet many opportunities to think ahead and strategize.

 Hopefully this game gives families around the world a fun activity to do around Halloween.
 The theme is obviously focused on it, though the game is perfectly playable on its own, any day.

-For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/pumpkin-patrol).

 {{% /section-centered %}}